 b) What are the requirements concerning board members?
 Is a minimum/maximum number of board members specified?
-Does the law regulate the appointment of board members and their resignation/removal or can this be addressed in the statutes/bylaws?
+Does the law regulate the appointment of board members and their resignation/removal, or can this be addressed in the statutes/bylaws?

-There are no legal requirements concerning board members.
+There are no legal requirements concerning the number or appointment of board members.
 The appointment of board members and their resignation/removal can be designed in the statutes.